UPDATED August 21, 2022.

 While this type of fancy set up isn’t necessary when starting out, when the bucks start rolling in, get a handle on your finances because it’ll make your life and lot better in the long run.

 - The SEO Framework: I used Yoast SEO plugin for years.
 In 2021 when I started reading up on speeding up websites, I learned Yoast is pretty bulky.
 I also read that The SEO Framework plugin is pretty lean yet still offers pretty much everything Yoast offers.

-I recommend my courses of course.
-I offer several concentrated courses covering all aspects of blogging based on my actually earning a very good full time living as a blogger.
+I recommend my course of course.
+I offer one large, A to Z blogging course setting out everything I do to grow niche sites.
 I teach what I do.
 I keep the courses updated.
 Each course includes access to the private Fat Stacks forum.

 If you have my course(s) or don’t like me, here’s a list of some other great blogging courses (my faves).

 Jon Dykstra is a six figure niche site creator with 10+ years of experience.
 His willingness to openly share his wins and losses in the email newsletter he publishes has made him a go-to source of guidance and motivation for many.
 His popular “Niche site profits” course has helped thousands follow his footsteps in creating simple niche sites that earn big.